 Two Punishers, one of which is beyond sexy.

-Everyone love the Silk Spectre.
+Everyone loves a good Silk Spectre.

 I can’t tell you how rare it is to see a Robin costume that doesn’t look a bit cheesy and Raven looked quite nice as well.